Chiral excitation flows of a multinode network based on synthetic gauge fields: Chiral flows in multinode networks

 In this sense, the dynamical superposition from lifted eigenstates $|\varphi_{\beta_c,\pm}\rangle$ is equivalent to a $\pi$-shift traveling wave with frequency $2\beta_c J_0$, and the zero-energy state $|\varphi_0^\prime\rangle$ supplies the last component for a perfect oscillation.
 From Eq.~\eqref{4noderewrite} we verify that the perfect chiral flow is achieved if and only if $\beta_c=2$.

-In short, we conclude that the sub-triangle structure's TR symmetry determines the dynamical chirality of the bosonic multinode network.
-When the additional auxiliary node is introduced to couple to network nodes and the synthetic flux of sub-triangles $\theta_\triangle$ is chosen to be the phase referred to in the three-node case, i.e., $(2\mathbb{Z}+1)\pi/2$, the perfect chiral flow can emerge with a specific value of $\beta_c$.
-In particular, the $\pi/2$ hopping phase and the auxiliary node are the two essential elements for achieving the perfect chiral flow in the four-node boson-aSGF model.
-But as we directly extend the boson-aSGF model to $n$-node networks, due to the anharmonicity of energy spectrum, the chiral flow collapses regardless of the strength of $\beta_c$, as detailed in Appendix~\ref{asec:5nodeand6node_SGF}, and explicit expressions for six-node aSGF model can be found in Appendix~\ref{asec:deri}.
-Nevertheless, the study of four-node network demonstrates the principle of conducting chiral flows from the quantum interference of different states.
-In the following subsection, we will show that, by introducing the next-nearest-neighbor (NNN) hopping in five- and six-node networks, perfect chiral flows can revive with the boson-aSGF model.
+In short, we conclude that the subtriangle structure's TR symmetry determines the dynamical chirality of the bosonic multinode network.
+When the additional auxiliary node is introduced to couple to network nodes, and the synthetic flux of subtriangles $\theta_\triangle$ is chosen to be the phase referred to in the three-node case, i.e., $(p+1/2)\pi$ with $p\in\mathbb{Z}$, the perfect chiral flow can emerge with a specific value of $\beta_c$.
+In particular, the $\pi/2$ hopping phase and the auxiliary node are the two essential elements for achieving the perfect chiral flow in the four-node boson-aSGF model; however, when we directly extend the boson-aSGF model to $n$-node networks, due to the anharmonicity of energy spectrum, the chiral flow collapses regardless of the strength of $\beta_c$ (as detailed in Appendix~\ref{asec:5nodeand6node_SGF}), and explicit expressions for a six-node aSGF model can be found in Appendix~\ref{asec:deri}.
+Nevertheless, the study of the four-node network demonstrates the principle of conducting chiral flows from the quantum interference of different states.
+In the next subsection, we will show that by introducing the next-nearest-neighbor (NNN) hopping in five- and six-node networks, perfect chiral flows can be revived with the boson-aSGF model.